Dongaben/test-automation-masterwork/README.md

 **Test running:**
  * Clone repository to your computer
  * Open the cloned gradle project with IntelliJ
- * Enter into the IntelliJ terminal (using Windows): gradlew test
+ * Enter into the IntelliJ terminal (using Windows): ./gradlew test
  * Press "Enter"